Foveated Retinotopy Improves Classification and Localization in Convolutional Neural Networks: Results

-The likelihood map can be extended in the dimension of the label.
-In fact, the networks perform a discriminative categorization among $1000$ {\sc ImageNet} labels.
-The likelihood maps generated by the model are expected to vary depending on the label or class predicted for a given input image.
-Specifically, the spatial distribution of high likelihood regions in the map differs depending on the label the model is trying to identify, or a class of objects defined by a set of labels.
-This suggests that the model learns to focus on different discriminative regions for different classes.
-The different likelihood maps provide insight into how the model's spatial attention changes according to the visual patterns that drive each classification decision.
-We tested this hypothesis on an example image by showing likelihood maps for the classes ``dog'', ``cat'', and ``bird''.
-As expected, the different regions are separated accordingly (see Figure~\ref{multi_label_paper}).
+The likelihood map can be extended along the dimension of labels.
+The networks perform a discriminative categorization among $1000$ {\sc ImageNet} labels, and the likelihood maps generated by the model vary depending on the label or class being predicted for a given input image.
+Specifically, the spatial distribution of high likelihood regions differs according to the object category the model is trying to identify.
+This suggests that the model learns to focus on different discriminative regions for different classes, providing insight into how the model's spatial attention adapts to the visual patterns that drive each classification decision.
+We tested this hypothesis on an example image by generating likelihood maps for the classes ``dog'', ``cat'', and ``bird''.
+As shown in Figure~\ref{multi_label}, the peak activations in these maps appear in distinct spatial regions corresponding to the locations of each respective animal in the image.